• Skip to primary navigation

 To make the dressing

-• Add the sugar, vinegar, lime juice , sesame oil and 1/2 cup of poaching liquid and shake well.
+1. Add the sugar, vinegar, lime juice , sesame oil and 1/2 cup of poaching liquid and shake well.
+Taste the dressing and add more sugar or lime to suit your taste.
+There is no wrong amount

 Notes

-Don't forget to toast the sesame seeds.
-You can do that by placing them on a tray and baking in a moderate oven (fan off) for 10 - 15 minutes or toss them in a dry frypan till they start to turn golden.
+Don’t forget to toast the sesame seeds.
+You can do that by placing them on a tray and baking in a moderate oven (fan off) for 10 – 15 minutes or tossing them in a dry frypan until they start to turn golden.
 Pour them straight out onto a dish and cool.

 www.mykitchenstories.com.au

-Need more Salad Dressing ideas?.
-Good.
+Need more Salad Dressing ideas?
 Try these 6 Salad Dressing that will change everything

 Sharing is caring!